taxevaiden/taxevaiden-website/src/pages/posts/newyear.md

 url: /posts/newyear/
 ---

-*Hey um quick note I finished this post on the day this was posted but I never commited this post to theh actual website, so uh here you go*
+*Hey um quick note I finished this post on the day this was posted but I never commited this post to theh actual website, so uh here you go - taxevaiden from March 2025*

 it's 2025 already! i know i'm like, 18 days late but i've been, uh, pretty busy working on other projects

-i really just made this post to talk about what's happening right now, and what i've been doing
+i really just made this post to talk about what's happening right now

 ## what is happening?

-so um, my attention span may start to heal now
+so um, my attention span may start to heal now.

 ### the tiktok ban